cloudflare/cloudflare-docs/content/logs/get-started/log-output-options.md

 - **field_delimiter**: string to join fields.
 Will be ignored when **record_template** is set.

 - **timestamp_format**: string to specify format for timestamps, such as `unixnano`, `unix`, or `rfc3339`.
 Default `unixnano`.
 - **sample_rate**: floating number to specify sampling rate (default 1.0: no sampling).
-Sampling is applied on top of andregardless of the current sample_interval of the data.
+Sampling is applied on top of filtering, and regardless of the current sample_interval of the data.
 - **CVE-2021-44228**: bool, default false.
 If set to true, will cause all occurrences of `${` in the generated files to be replaced with `x{`.

 ## Examples